Childless support for the healing power of breath and sound.

 We are one in five adults over the age of 40.

-Wider society is not yet aware of the complexities of this major life issue, and neither are those closest to us, families, social circles or colleagues in the workplace.
+Wider society is still not aware of these staggeringly high numbers or the complexities of this major life issue.

-In the last decade, the 20% of adults affected have bravely begun to speak out about the experiences of living with this loss.
+Only in the last decade, have a few of the 20% of adults affected, bravely started to speak out about the experiences of living with this loss.